BipinChand-git/TrackCalories-Webpack/README.md

 ```

 ## Deployment
 This project is deployed in netlify.
-You can checkout trackcaloriesday-to-day.netlify.app
+You can checkout here https://trackcaloriesday-to-day.netlify.app